skip to log on skip to main content

 If your property is broken into and your laptop, mobile phone and clothing are stolen, these items can be covered.

-If lightning causes a power surge which blows the fuse of your TV, the cost of a repair or replacement can be covered.
+If the electric motor in your washing machine burns out, the cost of a repair or replacement can be covered.

 Optional benefits

-The below optional benefits can be included in your ANZ contents insurance policy for an extra premium:
+The below optional benefits can be included in your ANZ Home Insurance policy for an extra premium:

-If you're traveling outside of Australia e.g. in Europe, and your bag containing your mobile phone, clothing and $250 cash is stolen, the cost of replacement can be covered up to the limits described in the ANZ Home Insurance Product Disclosure Statement (PDF).
+• If you're traveling outside of Australia e.g. in Europe, and your bag containing your mobile phone, and clothing is stolen, the cost of replacement can be covered up to the limits described in the ANZ Home Insurance Product Disclosure Statement (PDF).

-If you're travelling in Australia and accidentally lose or damage your belongings, you can be covered up to the value of the sum insured noted on your policy schedule, subject to any applicable limits described in the ANZ Home Insurance Product Disclosure Statement (PDF).
+• If you're travelling in Australia and accidentally lose or damage your belongings, you can be covered up to the value of the sum insured noted on your Certificate of Insurance, subject to any applicable limits described in the ANZ Home Insurance Product Disclosure Statement (PDF).

 Check if you have the right insurance as a renter

-When renting don't run the risk of losing your valued belongings.
-Here's a quick checklist to help you make the right decision:
+When renting, don't run the risk of losing your valued belongings.
+Here's a quick checklist to help you make the right decision for you:

-• When you take out contents cover, you'll need to nominate the replacement value of your contents at today's prices.
+• When you apply for contents cover, you'll need to nominate the replacement value of your contents at today's prices.
 This is the ‘sum insured' and it's the maximum that your insurer will pay you out for your contents.
 Note that some insurers may provide some cover above this amount, and there may be additional benefits paid on top of your sum insured.

-• Review your insurance policy to see if your ‘sum insured' is enough.
+• Review your insurance policy to see if your ‘sum insured' is enough for you.
 A failure to adequately insure your possessions for their replacement value could result in underinsurance.
 If you're unsure, there are tools available online that can help you estimate the replacement cost or seek the appropriate professional advice.

-• Also consider optional benefits, such as accidental damage and away from home cover.
+• Also consider optional benefits, such as valuables cover and away from home cover.

-• If you need a new policy or to update what you have, consider ANZ Home Insurance today.
+• If you need a new policy or to update what you have, consider ANZ Home Insurance.

 We're here to help

-What's more, we have a simple claims process with the product issuer, QBE Insurance (Australia) Limited (QBE).
-With round-the-clock claims lodgement support from QBE, we're always there when you need us.
+What's more, there is a simple claims process with the product issuer, CGU Insurance (CGU).
+With round-the-clock claims lodgement support from CGU, help is available when you need it.

 anzcomau:product/personal/insurance/home-insurance